Starting out as a Freelance Illustrator – Part 1

 - Drawing paper, paints, a drawing board etc

-You get the idea; the list is pretty long.
+You get the idea; the list of work related ‘stuff’ you can accrue is long.

 Some people choose to rent out office space in a unit or co-operative.
 I’ve never done this so I can’t really comment.
-What you gain in comradery from other renters & keeping work & home physically separate I guess you lose in the cost & commute.
-You may want to consider this option when you’re more established.
+What you gain in camaraderie and keeping work and home physically separate I guess you lose in the cost and commute.

-Some people can maybe run a business from a stylish coffee shop, using a neat looking MacBook with a child perched on their knee but as far as I can see this is a myth.
+Apparently, some people can run a business from a stylish coffee shop, using a neat looking MacBook with a child perched on their knee but as far as I can see this is a myth.
 I’ve never met anyone who did this, in fact I think they only exist on TV.
 This brings me onto my next point….

 This is possibly even more obvious than my first point but as someone who was used to multi-tasking it took a while for the penny to drop.